Q&A Guide for Non-Muslims Visiting the UAE During the Holy Month of Ramadan

 Other things to be mindful of during Ramadan

-Hold fire on any public displays of affection, avoid kissing, even hand-holding between grown-ups (with your child is fine).
+Hold fire on any public displays of affection, avoid kissing, and even hand-holding between grown-ups (with your child is fine).

 Speaking of resorts, some Emirates are laxer than others regarding resort settings.
 Ras Al Khaimah resorts, for example, have still served food and drinks during the day for many years.

-In Fujairah, we’ve stayed at adjoining resorts in Ramadan where one was playing music and serving food at the pool bar whilst the neighbouring hotel was strictly no outdoor F&B service until Iftar.
+In Fujairah, we’ve stayed at adjoining resorts in Ramadan, where one was playing music and serving food at the pool bar whilst the neighbouring hotel was strictly no outdoor F&B service until Iftar.

-You’ll need to enquire on a case by case basis.
-This is one area that has changed significantly over the ten Ramadans we’ve personally experienced, across all 7 Emirates.
+You’ll need to enquire on a case-by-case basis.
+This is one area that has changed significantly over the ten Ramadans we’ve personally experienced across all 7 Emirates.